 INFANTILE SEXUALITY

-A U.S. professor of gynecology, Susan Kellogg-Spadt, states that breast-feeding may diminish a woman’s sexual desire.
+An American professor of gynecology, Susan Kellogg-Spadt, writes that breastfeeding can reduce a woman’s sex drive.
 On the other hand: “Some women note that their bodies seem to respond in a sexual way to breastfeeding and they feel somewhat aroused.
 It is important to understand that this may be due to hormones released as a result of nipple stimulation and that the response is completely within the realm of normal.”
-Evidently, biological explanations, for example, about the impact of the hormones oxytocin and prolactin, can be applied both to decreased and increased sexual desire.
-One gets the impression that Susan K-S wants to calm her readers that the experience of desire is normal – a standpoint that I share with her completely.
-To understand the emotional charge of this topic, we need to go to the psychoanalytic theory of human development.
+Apparently, biological explanations, such as the significance of oxytocin and prolactin, can apply to both decreased and increased libido.
+It also seems like she wants to reassure readers that the sensation of arousal is normal – a sentiment I fully agree with.
+To understand the emotional charge of the question, we turn to psychoanalytic developmental theory.

 www.askamum.org